Jaydk09/automation/README.md

 Executing individual scenarios: Open Scenario file and rightclick and select run

-Executing Multiple: Open RunCukesTest under runners, rightclick and run. (additional configuration can be used such as tags) Open RunCukesTest class -rightclick on either RunnerTest or the Feature file and click run.
+Executing Multiple: Open RunCukesTest under runners, rightclick and run. (additional configuration can be implemented by using tags)

 YET TO IMPLEMENT: